 Changes to transfers from Public Sector schemes

-From April 2015 members of unfunded public sector pension schemes will no longer be able to transfer out, although some transfers to other unfunded public sector schemes may still be permitted.
-The Local Government Pension Scheme (LGPS) is a funded arrangement so transfers from this scheme may still be permitted.
+As of April 2015 members of unfunded public sector pension schemes are no longer able to transfer out, although some transfers to other unfunded public sector schemes may still be permitted.
+The Local Government Pension Scheme (LGPS) is a funded arrangement so transfers from this scheme are still permitted.

 Where can I find out more?